 - System junk – There are instances when system junk meddles with important system processes, causing error codes to pop up at random.

 Knowing the potential causes of this error, let’s discuss how to resolve it.

 How to Fix the Error 79 on Your Mac

 Unable to unzip file on MacOS?
 Below are more detailed solutions on how to successfully fix error 79 on your Mac:

 As mentioned above, the error 79 may surface if the file you are trying to open is damaged.
 To solve this, just download the file again, making sure you don’t close the website you’re downloading the file from.

 Solution #2: Unzip the file by using the Terminal utility

-If double-clicking on the ZIP file does not work, try unzipping the file using Terminal.
+If double-clicking on the ZIP file does not work and you are still unable to unzip the file, try doing it using Terminal.
 By default, it is the built-in Archive utility that decompresses ZIP files.
 When it’s not able to decompress them due to size limitations, it throws the error 79.
-And in this case, you need to decompress the files in Terminal.
+And in this case, you need to decompress the file in Terminal.

 - Press and hold down the Command and Space keys to launch Spotlight.

 - Hit Enter.
 This will open the Terminal utility.